5 recommended OTC drugs

 How to use

-Apply to scalp, massage, leave 3-5 min, rinse.
+Apply to the scalp, massage, leave on for 3-5 min, rinse.
 2-3 applications per week in the initial phase (2-4 weeks), then maintenance 1x/week.
 Alternate between formulas to avoid resistance.

 Common mistakes